pyecharts/website/en-us/prepare.md

 from pyecharts import Bar
 from pyecharts import options as opts

-from pyecharts.charts import Bar from pyecharts import options as opts

 (Bar()
     .add_xaxis(["Microsoft", "Amazon", "IBM", "Oracl", "Google", "Alibaba"])
     .add_yaxis('2017-2018 Revenue in (billion $)', [21.2, 20.4, 10.3, 6.08, 4, 2.2])